nusmodifications/nusmods/api/graphql/README.md

 docker-compose up
 ```

-This command runs 3 docker images.
+This command runs many docker images, but only 3 are related to this project.

 The first is a SQL database, which stores all the data.